rikvdkleij/intellij-haskell/README.md

 - Structure view;
 - Navigate to declaration (called `Navigate`/`Class` in IntelliJ menu);
 - Navigate to identifier (called `Navigate`/`Symbol` in IntelliJ menu);
+- Navigate to declaration or identifier powered by Hoogle (called `Navigate`/`Navigation by Hoogle` in IntelliJ menu);
 - Inspection by HLint;
-- Quick fixes for HLint suggestions with help of Refactor tool (`apply-refact` package);
+- Quick fixes for HLint suggestions;
 - Show error action to view formatted message.
 Useful in case message consists of multiple lines (Ctrl-F10, Meta-F10 on Mac OSX);
 - Intention actions to add language extension (depends on compiler error), add top-level type signature (depends on compiler warning) or to add import of identifier;
-- Code formatting with Hindent and/or Stylish-haskell;
+- Code formatting with Hindent and/or Stylish-haskell.
+Formatting of selected code by Hindent;

-# Getting started (1.0.0-beta3)
+# Getting started (1.0.0-beta4)
 - Install this plugin.
 Make sure no other Haskell plugin is installed in IntelliJ;
 - Install latest version of [Stack](https://github.com/commercialhaskell/stack)
 - Install latest versions of [Hindent](https://github.com/chrisdone/hindent) and [Stylish-Haskell](https://github.com/jaspervdj/stylish-haskell).